uxuydev/lntap/README.md

 ./start-lnd.sh start
 ```
 If you are running the lntap image before, you can use the following command to start lnd.
+and enter your password to unlock your wallet otherwise your can not use lncli command.
+unless you unlock the lnd can be work, and you can use tapd connect to it.
 ```
 ./start-lnd.sh restart
+lncli unlock
 ```
 You can tail the log by
 ```